ScottPeterJohnson/kdbgen/README.md

 [![GitHub release](https://img.shields.io/github/release/qubyte/rubidium.svg)]()

  Experimental library for generating Kotlin DSL to interact with a Postgres database.
- Currently supports basic select/insert/update/delete operations, and will map custom Postgres enum types.
+ Currently supports:
+  - Basic select/insert/update/delete operations on a single table
+  - Custom Postgres enum types

  The basic philosophy is:
  - The database should be the source of truth for Kotlin objects representing its rows, so those should be generated automatically.